j5pu/phasionate_wordpress/wp-content/plugins/mailchimp-for-wp/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+= 2.3.9 - September 1, 2015 =

+**Improvements**

+- MailChimp lists cache is now automatically flushed after changing your API key setting.
+- Better field population after submitting a form with errors.
+- More helpful error message when no list is selected.
+- Translate options when installing plugin from a language other than English.
+- Add form mark-up to WPML configuration file.
+- Sign-up checkbox in comment form is now shown before the "submit comment" button.
+- URL-encode variables in "Redirect URL" setting.
+- Better error message when connected to MailChimp but account has no lists.

+**Additions**

+- Add `mc4wp_form_action` filter to set a custom `action` attribute on the form element.

 = 2.3.8 - August 18, 2015 =